Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 How much does a gorilla trekking permit cost in Rwanda?

-As of 2025, a Rwanda gorilla trekking permit costs $1,500 USD for foreign non-residents.
+As of 2026, a Rwanda gorilla trekking permit costs $1,500 USD for foreign non-residents.
 For African citizens and foreign residents, the price is $500 USD, while East African Community (EAC) citizens pay $200 USD.
+The permit includes park entry, ranger guides, security, and conservation fees.
+A 30% discount ($1,050) is available for foreign non-residents visiting Volcanoes National Park in the low season (November to May) and spending at least two nights in either Akagera or Nyungwe National Park.

 Where does gorilla trekking take place in Rwanda?